 In terms of smaller, more single-user oriented services, I provide many computer repair and recovery options.
 Basic virus/malware removal, formatted hard drive data recovery, and operating system upgrades are just the tip of the iceberg.

-I am now able to take transactions via check, PayPal, and any major debit-credit card (Visa, MasterCard, American Express, and Discover).
+I am now able to take transactions via check, and Square, to take any major debit or credit card (Visa, MasterCard, American Express, and Discover).